jayjay0317/Hands-On-ML-Study/Chapter_06/README.md

     high values
     This makes the split search much faster, especially for large datasets.

-- - The $\log(m)$ term in regular GBRT comes from sorting feature values while searching for the best split.
+- The $\log(m)$ term in regular GBRT comes from sorting feature values while searching for the best split.
 HGB avoids much of this cost by binning continuous features into a fixed number of integer bins before training.
+- HGB speeds up training mainly by binning numerical features, but it is also convenient for real-world tabular datasets because Scikit-Learn's HGB implementation supports categorical features and missing values natively.
+This means it often requires less preprocessing, such as scaling, imputation, or one-hot encoding.